-All students in the Program of Veterinary Technology at Manor College are expected to attend all lectures and all laboratories.
+All students in the Program of Veterinary Technology at Manor College are expected to attend all lectures and all laboratories, failure to attend will be reported to the Director of Academic Support & Retention for further action.
 In the event that a student cannot attend class due to illness or other unexpected and unavoidable circumstance, the student MUST contact the instructor as soon as possible.
 At the discretion of the instructor, the student may be given an "excused absence."
 Delay in contacting the instructor will impact whether or not the student is excused.
 The home or work telephone number and e-mail address of the course instructor is available on the course syllabus so that students can make contact.
-Students should contact adjunct instructors directly at their home or work.
-Messages for full-time faculty members may be left on their office voice mail or via texting or with Charmaine Hofmann in the VT Office at (215) 885-2360 Ext.257.
+Students should contact part-time faculty members and adjunct instructors directly at their home or work.
+Messages for full-time faculty members may be left on their office voice mail, e-mail or via texting.
+If the instructor cannot be reached, you can contact Charmaine Hofmann in the VT Office at (215) 885-2360 Ext.257 and leave a message with her.